Memory loss: When to seek help

 - Have you recently had a major loss, a major change or stressful event in your life?

 In addition to a general physical exam, your doctor will likely conduct question-and-answer tests to judge your memory and other thinking skills.
-He or she may also order blood tests and brain-imaging tests that can help identify reversible causes of memory problems and dementia-like symptoms.
+He or she may also order blood tests, brain-imaging scans and other tests that can help identify reversible causes of memory problems and dementia-like symptoms.

 You might be referred to a specialist in diagnosing dementia or memory disorders, such as a neurologist, psychiatrist, psychologist or geriatrician.